 If you want to skip the step of cooking lentils, just use one 15 oz. can black beans or pinto beans for this recipe.

 Use your favorite purchased taco seasoning if you prefer.
 If you don't have Green Tabasco Sauce, use any hot sauce you prefer.

 Nutritional information doesn't include optional Ranch Dressing or grated cheese.

 Amount Per Serving: Calories: 339Total Fat: 20gSaturated Fat: 2.7gTrans Fat: 0gUnsaturated Fat: 16.4gCholesterol: 0mgSodium: 760mgCarbohydrates: 35gFiber: 14gSugar: 7.5gProtein: 11g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 All the low-glycemic ingredients in Vegetarian Taco Salad are a great choice for any phase of the original South Beach Diet.
 Lentils are a limited food for Phase One but if you stick with the recommended serving size you can eat this for Phase One.
 (If you use the optional Ranch Dressing and cheese, South Beach would recommend reduced fat varieties.)
 This is too high in carbs for traditional low-carb diets.

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Salad Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.